-SIX SPEED GEARBOX (machine number 196515 -- and 196516 -- only) To check the level on the six speed gearbox, lower the header onto the skids on level ground.
+To check the level of the five speed gearbox, lower the header onto the skids, on level ground.

 Remove the three thumb screws on the rear of the gearbox securing the back cover, and remove the back cover.
 Remove the oil level plug on the side of the gearbox.
-Replenish the gearbox with SAE 90 gear oil to the level of the plug.
+Replenish with (synthetic) MOBILUBE S.H.C. oil or equivalent to the level of the plug.